AbinandhanK/Braillseye/README.md

   * datetime
   * webbrowser
   * speech_recognition
-PLease do support this project. :)
+Please do support this project. :)